wsor4035/devwiki/content/Development_Tools.md

 ### Formspecs

-* [luanti Formspec Editor](https://luk3yx.gitlab.io/minetest-formspec-editor/): A great online tool with drag and drop that allows you to import and export formspecs in different versions
+* [Luanti Formspec Editor](https://luk3yx.gitlab.io/minetest-formspec-editor/): A great online tool with drag and drop that allows you to import and export formspecs in different versions
 * [Perlin noise tuner](https://codepen.io/treer/pen/gOPZyov?editors=0010) Visualizes 2D Perlin noise that Luanti will generate with different noiseparams.
 (Emulation of Luanti Perlin noise can be wrong in extremes/edge-cases due to precision of JavaScript number type)

 ### Translation